Zenibaa57/Stack-Ops/README.md

 1. Download the cloud image from the following link: https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img (the same goes for other Linux distributions)
 2. Use your username and password to log in to your OpenStack tenant
-3. Under the "Project" tab, then "Compute", click on "Images" then "Create an image"
+3. Under the "Project" tab, then "Compute", click on "Images" then "Create Image"
-4. Fill in the fields as follows and click on "Create an image":
+4. Fill in the fields as follows and click on "Create Image":
 <p align="center"><img src="artefacts/upload_an_image/1.png" width="700" height="572"></p>

-## Deploy Heat stacks
+## Deploy a stack (Heat)

 **The customer can orchestrate the deployment of predefined security groups, the entire network stack, and basic services (NTP, DNS, LDAP) using Heat templates supplied by the provider:**